back to articles

 From a static analysis perspective, by observing the loaded libraries during execution, we can identify the functions used by the program.
 In the screenshot below, we are dealing with a program that does not employ the PEB parsing technique:

-Now, when we observe the same program, we notice that the functions VirtualAlloc, VirtualAllocEx, and WriteProcessMemory are missing.
-This absence is due to the use of the PEB parsing technique:
+Now, we observe the same program with the functions VirtualAlloc, VirtualAllocEx and WriteProcessMemory missing, because the PEB parsing technique is used here:

-We will notice a difference in the functions loaded in the KERNEL32.DLL library.
-Indeed, VirtualAlloc, VirtualAllocEx, and WriteProcessMemory functions are no longer statically visible.
-Antivirus programs and analysts will pay particular attention to programs with unclear origins and those that use a chain of functions for memory injection.
+We will notice a difference in the functions loaded from the Kernel32.dll library.
+Indeed, the functions VirtualAlloc, VirtualAllocEx and WriteProcessMemory are no longer visible statically.
+Antivirus programs and analysts pay particular attention to programs of unclear origin for which the sequence of functions enabling in-memory injection is used.

-As a reminder, the VirtualAlloc function is used to allocate a block of memory of a specified size during its call.
-In the context of shellcode injection, we ensure to specify the size of the shellcode when allocating memory.
-The WriteProcessMemory function is responsible for writing the shellcode (stored in a variable) into the previously allocated memory block by VirtualAlloc.
+As a reminder, the VirtualAlloc function allocates a memory region of a specific size during its call.
+In the context of shellcode injection, we will specify the shellcode size as the size of the memory region we want to allocate.
+The WriteProcessMemory function is responsible for writing the shellcode (stored in a variable) into the memory region previously allocated by VirtualAlloc.

 The TEB (Thread Environment Block) and the PEB (Process Environment Block) are data structures related to the Windows operating system.
-These structures enable the proper functioning of a process and a thread, containing a set of information.
-For example, in the PEB, we find execution parameters, environment variables, handles, loaded modules, etc. As for the TEB, it holds information related to a specific thread of the currently executing process, such as its state, exception handling information, etc.
+These structures enable the proper operation of a process and a thread, they contain a wealth of information.
+For example, the PEB contains execution parameters, environment variables, handles, loaded modules, etc. As for the TEB, it contains information related to a specific thread of the running process, such as its state, exception handling information, etc.

-The PEB is created when the process starts and is stored in the process's memory.
-The TEB is created for each running thread and is stored within the memory of the process to which the thread belongs.
+The PEB is created when the process starts and is stored in the process memory.
+The TEB is created for each running thread and is stored in the memory of the process to which the thread belongs.

-Our focus is on the modules loaded into memory when a process is executed.
-By default, the program will load at least these modules in the following order: NTDLL.DLL, KERNEL32.DLL and KERNELBASE.DLL
+What interests us here are the modules loaded into memory when a process runs.
+By default a program will load at least these modules: NTDLL.DLL, KERNEL32.DLL and KERNELBASE.DLL.

 Modules loaded in memory